camunda/camunda-docs-manual/content/update/activiti.md

 ---

-Migrating an existing application from Activiti <= 5.11 (or Camunda fox 6.x - see below) to Camunda BPM 7.0 is straightforward.
+Migrating an existing application from Activiti <= 5.11 (or Camunda fox 6.x - see below) to Camunda Platform 7.0 is straightforward.
 This page describes the necessary steps.
 Once done with the migration, the [minor version update guides]({{< ref "/update/minor/_index.md" >}}) show how to update from 7.0 to the latest Camunda version.